 travel and learning about other cultures.
 She looks forward to the adventures

 ahead in coordinating the exchange program at Global Ties ABQ.

 Melora Palmer is a Communications Consultant specializing in content development and technical writing, she has over 20 years’ experience in the marketing and communications field.

-Melora recently relocated to Albuquerque, her Alma Mater, to put her teenage daughter in high school… and you think communicating in business is hard, try it with a 17-year-old!
-Here, she works as an independent contractor within the nonprofit sector.
+Melora relocated to Albuquerque in 2017, her Alma Mater state, to put her then teenage daughter in high school… and you think communicating in business is hard, try it with a 17-year-old!
+Here, she works as a freelance content writer and editor within the nonprofit sector.

 All along her commitment to serving her community and being part of the solution has held strong, she has volunteered for numerous charitable groups over the years and continues to be engaged in civic activities be-it political, social, or environmental.
 She is a daily yoga and meditation practitioner and is often seen at events arriving by bicycle.
 Melora is fully bilingual in French and English and conversationally adept in Spanish and Haitian Creole.

 Jill Van NortwickPast President

 Stephen L. BishopMember-at-Large